-This was a Roman Saxon Shore fort built at the end of the 3rd century.
-At that time it would have been by the sea, which has now retreated beyond Romney Marsh.
-Some stonework is still standing but the position of the walls has changed over the years since it was built as a result of landslides.
-Unlike some of the other forts e.g Pevensey and Portchester it was not re-used after the Norman invasion.
-Instead Lympne Castle was built at the top of the cliff (top right of photo).
+Stutfall Castle, or Lemanis Fort as it was originally known, was a Roman Saxon Shore fort built at the end of the 3rd century.
+At that time it was a naval base by the sea, but the water has now retreated beyond Romney Marsh.
+Some stonework is still standing but the position of the walls has changed over the years since it was built as a result of land slippage.
+Unlike some of the other forts e.g Pevensey and Portchester Forts it was not re-used after the Norman invasion but instead Lympne Castle was built at the top of the cliff above the fort.

 Private.